Canterbury Cathedral: Conservation

 Much of the stonework at Canterbury Cathedral is damaged and crumbling, the roofs are leaking and much of the stained glass is badly corroded.
 The last quinquennial structural review revealed that a combination of centuries of weathering, pollution and constant use had taken its toll on the ancient building and some serious problems were in need of urgent action.

 The single biggest challenge is the roof.
 The cathedral is covered by a huge expanse of lead and whilst the majority of the wooden framework remains sound, much of the lead itself needs replacing.
 In addition, a large amount of concrete encasing the bottom of the roof beams needs to be removed and replaced with traditional wooden footers.

 Conservation of the external masonry, particularly on the northern side of the building, is equally important.
 The cathedral is in part built of Caen stone.
 Detailed archaeological studies are undertaken to identify exactly which stones need to be replaced or repaired.
 In addition, specialist cleaning techniques are used to remove accumulated chemical deposits which are very damaging to the building.
 As regards the interior, priorities include decoration of the vaults of the Trinity Chapel, conservation work in several other chapels, and major improvements to the Treasury building, which contains, amongst other things, the choir practice rooms.

 The earliest coloured glass windows in the cathedral date from the late 12th century, whilst others are as new as the four Ervin Bossányi windows in the south-east transept (1957).
 Many have already been conserved and protected by the team of stained glass conservators led by Leonie Seliger.
 However, much conservation work remains to be done, notably on the Oculus window in the south-east transept – a late 12th-century round window.

 During the autumn of 2008, a major restoration of the lead roof over the transept was completed at a cost of approximately £500,000.
 In 2018, the lead roof of the nave was replaced.
 The extensive restoration of the cathedral that was underway in mid-2018 was part of a 2016–2021 schedule that also includes improved landscaping and accessibility, new visitor facilities and a general external restoration.
 The so-called Canterbury Journey project was expected to cost nearly £25 million; the funding included a £13.8 million Heritage Lottery grant, £10.9 million from the Canterbury Cathedral Trust and £250,000 from the Friends of the Cathedral.

+Historic designations

+The cathedral and its precincts comprise a large number of listed buildings.
+The majority are listed at Grade I, the highest grade, with a much smaller number listed at Grade II*.